fpsvogel/fpsvogel.com/src/_posts/2023-09-04-ruby-server-sent-events-for-async-api-calls.md

 I needed **a buffer** of next articles, preferably *several articles* just in case the user is button-happy and advances to the next article several times in quick succession.
 The tradeoff is that changes in the user's category preferences won't immediately be reflected in the next articles, but I think the performance gain is worth it.

 Since I'm not using a database, this buffer has to be stored on the page itself.
 I decided to use **hidden inputs** in a form.
+(I also thought about putting the buffer in the session cookie, which already stores the current article and the user's category preferences.
+But the session cookie isn't big enough to fit all that.)

 ## What's actually happening at this point